psychoinformatics-de/ipsy-docs/content/pages/services/communication.rst

 * `Webmail <https://webmail.ovgu.de>`_

-* via web client of your choice.
+* via email client of your choice.
 A detailed description on the configuration can be found `here <https://www.urz.ovgu.de/Unsere+Leistungen/Anwendungen/E_Mail/Konfiguration.html>`_

 Mailing Lists
 *************